Lalitha (actress)

-Lalitha (16 December 1930 – 1982) was an Indian actress and dancer.
-She was the eldest of the "Travancore Sisters"—Lalitha, Padmini, and Ragini.
-She started her acting career in the 1948 Tamil film Adhithan Kanavu and has acted in movies of different Indian languages including Hindi, Malayalam, Tamil and Telugu.
-She entered films before her sisters, concentrating more on Malayalam films, and was mostly cast in vamp roles.
+Lalitha (21 January 1930 – 1982) was an Indian actress and dancer.
+She was the eldest of the three "Travancore Sisters"—Lalitha, Padmini, and Ragini.
+She started her acting career in the 1948 Tamil film Adhithan Kanavu and acted in movies of different Indian languages including Hindi, Malayalam, Tamil and Telugu.
+She entered films before her two sisters, concentrating more on Malayalam films, and was mostly cast in vamp roles.

 Personal life

-She was born to Thangappan Pillai and Saraswathi Amma on 16 December 1930 at Thiruvananthapuram.
+She was born to Thangappan Pillai and Saraswathi Amma on 21 January 1930 at Thiruvananthapuram.
 She is the aunt of actress Shobana.
 Malayalam actress Ambika Sukumaran is her relative.
 Actress Sukumari was the trio's maternal first cousin.
 Malayalam actor Krishna is her grandson.